 One of the best days out I’ve ever done, if not the best, is taking the boat across to Skomer Island to see the puffins.

-You spend a full day seeing the puffins, rabbits, seals and other birdlife, and you can get so close to the puffins you could almost touch them.
+You spend a full day seeing the puffins, rabbits, seals and other birdlife, and you can get so close to the puffins that you could almost touch them.

 Manorbier